Updated on 2024-06-28 GMT+08:00

 Select Server

 Servers to be scanned.
-Servers in the scanning state cannot be selected.
+Servers using any of the following policies cannot be selected:

 Handling Policy